FuelLabs/sway/scripts/mdbook-forc-documenter/README.md

 # mdbook-forc-preprocessor

-A preprocessor for [mdBook](https://github.com/rust-lang/mdBook) to update the Forc commands section of the Sway book based on the output we get when running `forc --help`.
+A preprocessor for [mdBook](https://github.com/rust-lang/mdBook) to update the Forc commands and plugins section of the Sway book based on the output we get when running `forc --help`.

 This preprocessor is automatically run on every build, as long as the `book.toml` file contains the preprocessor: